Table of Contents

 In the specially faced finish, finishing material such as marble, etc. is incorporated on the facing side of the block.

-A coloured finish can be obtained by mixing various pigments into the concrete mix.
+A colored finish can be obtained by mixing various pigments into the concrete mix.

 The following points should be kept in mind while manufacturing the concrete masonry blocks: